“It is most important to achieve an optimal ratio between risk taken and level of insurance premium”

 The most common benefits for employees in Serbia are voluntary health insurance, accident insurance, life insurance and voluntary pension funds

-To what extend does the management of risk and the optimisation of benefits vary from country to country or, to be precise, how does Serbia compare to developed Western states in this area?
+To what extent does the management of risk and the optimisation of benefits vary from country to country or, to be precise, how does Serbia compare to developed Western states in this area?